practical-software/practical-software.github.io/essays/questions.md

 ### How do you format a Date/Time in TypeScript?

-I have a class Module which is defined as:
+"I have a class Module which is defined as:

 ```js
 export class Module {